Chenfei-Zhu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-henfei Zhu is a M.S student in Mechanical Engineering at Columbia University, concentrating in Robotics and Control, with a very strong interest in robotics( especially mobile robots like wheel-legged ones), computer vision, and deep learning.
+Chenfei Zhu is a M.S student in Mechanical Engineering at Columbia University, concentrating in Robotics and Control, with a very strong interest in robotics( especially mobile robots like wheel-legged ones), computer vision, and deep learning.
 During his undergraduate and graduate studies, he participated in several research projects regarding wheel-legged robot design, human/ hand pose estimation, etc. He is about to graduate from Columbia University, after which he hopes to continue his research in these areas.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.